Tec4Sho/check-file/README.md

 - `include:`  Check all #include <name> for errors in C/C++ file if found.
   - boolean required: < `true` >

+- `report:`  Create logs for files with errors in user repo releases section.
+  - boolean required eg: < `true` >

+- `update:`  Update all locally fixed files with errors to remote repo.
+  - boolean required eg: < `true` >

 ### Wildcard Support :

-- Support for **wildcards is limited** not fully tested.
-If a file is found multiple times in different directories all will be checked for errors if of extension types listed.
+- Support not fully tested.
+If a filename is found multiple times in different directories all will be checked for errors if of extension types listed.
 Use dirname to add directory of files exact folder name to search if known.

   - ( `*.extension` ) searches allowed.

 ### Defaults :

-Adding a name that is not a actual file **check-file-action** will then proceed with checking files for any **TEXT STRING MATCHES** of the provided information.
+**TEXT STRING MATCHES** of the provided information.

-Names not allowed for text matches

-- Makefile, common /bin file names ( `grep cat log` ) you get the point here.
-Also ( `text.text` ) searches.

 Names allowed for text matches

-- Non system filename ( `musbfsh_base musbfsh base` ) an so on.
+- All text strings ( `musbfsh_base musbfsh base` ) an so on.
 Experiment with it.

 File types not listed for error checking if found will still display file location and file text data if `content: true`.